majohnso/JASA-mobile-AQ/README.md

 -   <tt> R </tt> script to perform analysis included in the paper on simulated data provided in the Data folder
 -   Calls the follwing helper scripts
     -   <tt> data\_setup.R </tt>
-        -   cleans up raw data and performs temporal aggregation at 15s, 30s, and 1min block medians
+        -   cleans up raw data and performs temporal aggregation at 15 sec and 1 min block medians
         -   each aggregated dataset is saved and stored in <tt> data\_blockmed.Rda </tt>
     -   <tt> st\_stx\_estimation\_prediction.R </tt>
         -   performs parameter estimation and prediction for the ST and STx models